MAJ J.A. Lyons & Daniel McGurk

 He felt he had done his best to mitigate and reduce the threat to his forces by building their readiness.
 But had he?

 Both of these teams from two very different sides of the professional spectrum, imperfect but high performing in their sphere of operation, were not ready for what came next.
-By April 1st, everything changed, the systems and processes and readiness achieved to put both military units and business in the best possible position of advantage moving into second quarter 2020, evaporated with a dynamic change to the system they were building toward.
+By April 1st, everything changed, the systems and processes, and readiness achieved to put both military units and businesses in the best possible position of advantage moving into the second quarter of 2020, evaporated with a dynamic change to the system they were building toward.

 As a result, core competencies are eroding, and this is being overlooked in the name of broad over-preparedness and ambition to cover for leadership gaps.
 If and when failures happen, leaders can default to, “well there is no excuse for the failure, the formation or team had been introduced and trained to respond to that circumstance…” The result often turns into a carousel of talent in mid-level management positions that get chewed up and spit out until somebody with the least work-life balance lands responsibility, or the scope of a role changes enough to become more manageable.

-The same goes for store, warehouse, or manufacturing management.
-When an operation is asked to execute 3 or 4 major initiatives with minimal support in an environment of ever escalating goals requiring leaner staff and improved key-performance-indicators, they are no longer experts in the basic function of their business.
+The same goes for the store, warehouse, or manufacturing management.
+When an operation is asked to execute 3 or 4 major initiatives with minimal support in an environment of ever-escalating goals requiring leaner staff and improved key performance indicators, they are no longer experts in the basic function of their business.

 Here are some questions to ask, and might make a worthy poll of your organization: